Skip to content

 Learn how to set the font size for your bitmap font and understand its impact on glyph quality, texture size, and performance.

-You can configure the font size in the Font Configuration panel.
+Configure the font size in the Font Configuration panel.

 • Unit: Pixels (px)